YashdalfTheGray/magmsg-server/README.md

 This server comes equiped with Docker support.
 Once you have pulled down the repository, run `docker build -t magmsg-server .` to get started.
 Once the image is built, you can run the container by running `docker run -d --rm --name <some_name> -p 8080:8080 -v logs/:/app/logs --env-file .env magmsg-server`.

+Some explanation, the `-p` switch maps a container port to a host port, the `-v` flag mounts the logs folder into the container and you'll still need the `.env` file set up properly for it.

 ## Resources

 - [Rust by example](https://doc.rust-lang.org/stable/rust-by-example/index.html)